wafaehamdaoui/TextEditor/README.md

 New : Action to create a new file,

-Open : Action to open a new file,
+Open : Action to open a  file,

-Save & save as :  actions to Save the file,
+Save & save as :  actions to Save the current file,

 Exit : Operation close.